pennacchi/airflow_dbt/readme.md

   - "run_ransformations": this dag will create/update all project schemas (stage, intermediate, and datamart).

-## Do you want to execute dbt models locally?
+# Do you want to execute dbt models locally?

-# Create virtual enviroment
+## Create virtual enviroment
 python -m venv venv
 source venv/bin/activate

-# Install dependecies
+## Install dependecies
 We only need on our enviroment dbt libraries (not necessary airflow).
 Run command:

 pip install -r requirements.txt

-# Install dbt packages
+## Install dbt packages
-Run command:

 dbt deps